dolev225/terraform-project/README.md

 ## Architecture
 This project creates:
-* A **VPC** with a public subnet.
+* Deploy an EC2 Instance in the Public Subnet
+* Deploy an Application Load Balancer with Auto Scaling
 * A **Security Group** allowing Port 80 (HTTP) and 22 (SSH).
 * An **EC2 Instance** (t3.micro by default).

 ## 👩🏽‍🍳 The Process

-I started by rendering a canvas with rough.js to create the base for all the drawings.
-Then, I focused on drawing on the canvas, allowing users to make lines, rectangles, and other shapes.

-Next, I made sure users could move elements around.
-This was important for adjusting drawings.
-After that, I added the ability to resize elements to give more control over the shapes.

-To make sure mistakes could be fixed, I implemented undo and redo features.
-I also added freehand drawing for a more natural sketching experience and a text tool to label or note on the canvas.

-To navigate larger drawings, I put in pan and zoom tools.
-With everything functioning, I designed the whole UI to make it user-friendly and appealing.

-Finally, I added testing with Cypress and Testing Library.
-I conducted end-to-end tests on drawing and manipulating text, lines, rectangles, and freehand drawings to make sure everything worked smoothly.
+I started by setting a VPC with CIDR block and define subnet affter I created them .
+I define routing tables and attach it to the vpc .

+the next step was attach an Internet Gateway to the VPC and associate it with the public subnet so we can connter the the EC2 throw the ethernet.

+Finally, I run a test.
+I run the test on AWS privet accont and connet to the dns of the LB and stress test too check the LB & Auto Sscaling.

 Along the way, while building everything, I took notes on what I've learned so I don't miss out on it.
 I also documented the behind-the-scenes processes every time a feature was added.